Nargeshdb/ResourceLeakDocker/README.md

 For HBase, you must run `./anno-counter.sh hbase/hbase-client` and then `./anno-counter.sh hbase/hbase-server` and then sum the results.

+Before running `./anno-counter.sh` on a case study, make sure you're on the branch you want to measure.
+Our annotations are on the `with-annotations` branch of each project; you should expect all 0s if you measure the `master` or `baseline` branches.

 The number in the "annos." column in Table 1 is the sum of the numbers that are output when the script is run on that program.
 The numbers in Table 2 are the sums across all benchmarks in the different annotation